JessicaSachs/easybars/README.md

 default is `[]`

 Sometimes, inserted values could break your code if not properly escaped.
 Although none are escaped by default, any characters provided in this Array will be escaped before they are inserted into the template.

-### collapse

-default is `false`

-On occasion, the string returned by the template will need to be written into another file as a string or bundled.
-Set this option to `true` to collapse all line breaks and extra spaces in your final rendered output into one condensed line.

 ## An example using all options
 ```js